Enduring investments

 A leader in active management and indexing

-Vanguard offers a large variety of high-quality investments at low cost.
+Vanguard offers a wide range of high-quality investments at low cost.
 We manage the assets of many of our funds in-house.
 In other cases, we entrust Vanguard fund assets to the best outside managers we can find.
 In every case, our focus is on long-term performance that helps investors achieve their goals.

 Active management: Outperformance by design